bitplane/uh-halp/uh-halp/README.md

 OpenAI are bawbags.
 Expect crying if you ask it to do anything naughty or swear at it.

+It's using the cheapest model and will get things wrong, so y'know, look before you paste.

-Lacks testing, works_on_my_machine.jpg.
-Should work in Windows as the shell and OS details get passed to the system prompt.
+Lacks testing, `works_on_my_machine.jpg`.
+Should also work in Windows as the shell and OS details get passed to the system prompt.
 But it might not!

+## Disclaimer

+If it blows your machine up it's your own fault.
+Don't run code produced by a language model without reading it, their breadth of knowledge is matched only by their depth of stupidity.

+## License

+WTFPL with one additional clause: don't blame me!